-Side note about some interesting dialectal variation: alphabetical order (DEI) seems to be more common in the States, while avoidance of hiatus seems to be more common in Canada ([i.di.aɪ] versus [di.i.aɪ]).
 First, many of our subfields have been (and continue to be) overly focused on a small number of major spoken languages, especially English (Linell 1982, Bender 2011, Woll 2013, Levisen 2019).

 The bias in linguistics research has created a lens through which other languages and their structures (not to mention their users) are treated as exceptional or even potentially ignorable.

-In phonetics and phonology, this is often not as much of a problem, because we are pretty good about using lots of diverse data sets.
+This can be particularly true in introductory courses, which often focus on patterns in the language of instruction.
+Some subfields and some instructors are pretty good about using lots of diverse data sets.

-However, we still usually focus primarily or exclusively on spoken languages.
-Indeed, many popular textbooks even define phonetics and/or phonology explicitly only in terms of spoken languages (e.g. Odden 2005, Hayes 2009, Ladefoged and Johnson 2015, Kennedy 2016, Fromkin et al. 2018, and O'Grady and Archibald 2019), though there a few recent notable exceptions (Anderson et al. 2022 and Dawson and Hernandez 2022).
-Phonetics and phonology courses are regularly taught with no significant discussion of signed languages, but analogous courses with no significant discussion of spoken languages are rare.
+But even so, many linguists still usually focus primarily or exclusively on spoken languages.
+Indeed, many popular textbooks even define phonetics and/or phonology explicitly only in terms of spoken languages (e.g. Rogers 2000, Odden 2013, Hayes 2009, Ladefoged and Johnson 2015, Kennedy 2017, Fromkin et al. 2018, and O'Grady and Archibald 2019), though there a few recent notable exceptions (Anderson et al. 2022 and Dawson and Hernandez 2022).

-When such courses do exist, they are usually overtly marked with "signed language" in the course title ("Signed Language Phonology", etc.), while courses that focus only on spoken languages are usually unmarked ("Phonology").
+- Most linguistics courses, especially phonetics and phonology, are regularly taught with no significant discussion of signed languages, but analogous courses with no significant discussion of spoken languages are rare. - When such courses do exist, they are usually overtly marked with "signed language" in the course title ("Signed Language Syntax", etc.), while courses that focus only on spoken languages are usually unmarked ("Syntax").

 In addition, it is quite common for an undergraduate linguistics major to never work with any signed language data at all, but the reverse, for an undergraduate major to never work with any spoken language data, would be viewed by most linguists as highly improper.